Ryder Cup: Europe conjure late magic to prevent US from winning a single match and take dominant day one lead | KRDO

 Having swept the visitors in the morning foursomes, a flurry of remarkable late shots in the closing fourballs saw the hosts stop Team USA from winning a single match in a day for the first time in the tournament’s 44-edition history and soar into the weekend with a 6.5 – 1.5 lead.

-Jon Rahm finished with his second eagle across the final three holes to clinch a tie in an epic bout alongside Nicolai Højgaard against world No. 1 Scottie Scheffler and Sam Burns, moments after Viktor Hovland had holed a stunning 26 foot putt to help halve his matchup with Tyrrell Hatton against Justin Thomas and Jordan Spieth.
+Jon Rahm finished with his second eagle across the final three holes to clinch a tie in an epic bout alongside Nicolai Højgaard against world No. 1 Scottie Scheffler and Brooks Koepka, moments after Viktor Hovland had holed a stunning 26 foot putt to help halve his matchup with Tyrrell Hatton against Justin Thomas and Jordan Spieth.

 Despite Matt Fitzpatrick and Rory McIlroy winning six straight holes to easily dispatch Collin Morikawa and Xander Schauffele 5&3 (five up with three holes to play), Team USA looked on course to end Friday with a first win when Max Homa and Wyndham Clark approached the 17th tee with a two hole cushion over Justin Rose and Robert MacIntyre.